brianhill/supernova-observation/index.md

 * March 25 Make mini-desk for laptop in dome, and install monitor, 2.4GHz mouse, and keyboard
 * March 26 Re-do cabling now with laptop on mini-desk in dome
 * March 26 Re-do sky model, because the last two observing runs, the target has been observed to be 5 arcminutes displaced
+* March 26 Need to operate laptop from dome because keyboard and mouse re-location doesn't work
+* March 27 Head to New Mexico for installation of telescope at Dark Sky NM

 ### Week of April 7